A-Alhammadi/Blockchain/earlyreadme.txt

 Open your Web Application:

-Go to your browser and visit http://localhost:8000 (or whatever port you've chosen).
+Go to your browser and visit http://localhost:8000 (or whatever port you chose).

 Connect MetaMask:

-Open the MetaMask extension in your browser.
+Open MetaMask extension in your browser.
 Connect to the Ganache network as previously set up.
 Make sure you're logged into one of the Ganache accounts or an account that you've imported from Ganache.